elidoran/chain-builder/docs/README.coffee.md

 3. reviewing the final results

-let's make our first function a guardian. it'll check for something and error if it's missing.
+Let's make our first function a guardian. it'll check for something and error if it's missing.
 For that, it needs the first arg, the `control`.

     guard = (control) ->
       # if the 'message' property is missing from the context object